mirkokiefer/histo-revisions/README.md

 <a name="createSynchronizer" />
 ###revisions.createSynchronizer(sourceDB, targetDB) -> synchronizer
-`sourceDB` is expected to be an object with the subset of db functions:
+`sourceDB` is expected to be an object with the subset of db functions and properties:

+- `name`
 - `head(cb)`
 - `refDifference(fromRef, toRef, cb)`
 - `createStream(refs)` -> `stream`